Department: Programs, Advocacy and Action (PAA department)

 - Policy expertise related to refugees, migration, Burma and/or Central America, preferred.

-- Experience managing a grant portfolio, preferred.
+- Experience managing a grant portfolio and working with grants management software, preferred.

 - Demonstrated skills in strategy formulation and program development.